e-ago/bitcracker/README.md

 Copyright (C) 2013-2017  Elena Ago (elena dot ago at gmail dot com) and Massimo Bernaschi (massimo dot bernaschi at gmail dot com)<br />
 We will provide some additional info about BitCracker's attack in a future paper.

+Although we use the GPLv2 licence, we are open to collaborations.
-For any additional info, start a collaboration or to report any bug please contact (elena dot ago at gmail dot com)
+For any additional info, collaborations or bug report please contact elena dot ago at gmail dot com